Hillside Construction

 This is one of the most significant and least discussed issues in LA hillside construction.
 Fill placed before 1963 is classified as "old fill" under the Los Angeles Municipal Code and is not certified under modern grading code requirements.
 Its composition is unknown, its compaction is unknown, and its depth is often unknown until you start digging.

 R&R on a hillside site is a fundamentally different operation than R&R on a flat lot.
-The excavated material has to go somewhere - which means trucks on narrow hillside streets, haul route approvals, and restricted hauling hours.
-Certified replacement fill has to come from somewhere - which means sourcing, testing, and importing material on those same constrained streets.
+The excavated material has to go somewhere, which means trucks on narrow hillside streets, haul route approvals, and restricted hauling hours.
+Certified replacement fill (when required) has to come from somewhere, which means sourcing, testing, and importing material on those same constrained streets.
 Every lift of new fill requires compaction testing and soils engineer observation.
 And while the excavation is open, the surrounding slope needs to remain stable, which may require temporary shoring that wasn't in the original budget.

 Groundwater